michael2012z/BitBible/markdown/Etheridge/files/Eph.md

 17. BUT this I say and testify in the Lord, that from henceforth you may not walk as the rest of the Gentiles, who walk in the vanity of their minds,

-18. and are darkened in their understandings, and are alienated from the life of Aloha on account of their ignorance,Or, because they have not knowledge. and on account of the blindness of their hearts;
+18. and are darkened in their understandings, and are alienated from the life of Aloha on account of their ignorance,

 19. who are cut off from their hope, and have delivered themselves up to lasciviousness and to the working of all uncleanness in their greediness.